 Naturopathic doctors use a variety of treatments and therapies to address health concerns.
 These may include:

-- Nutritional counseling: Naturopathic doctors focus on the role of diet in health and disease, and they may provide nutritional counseling and advice to their patients.
+- Nutritional counseling: Naturopathic doctors focus on the role of diet in health and disease and may provide nutritional counseling and advice to their patients.

 - Herbal medicine: Naturopathic doctors may use herbs and other botanicals to promote healing and wellness.